 What to do if you have received a letter regarding alleged copyright infringement

-You should immediately contact your legal counsel or a solicitor.
-They will be able to advise on civil procedure and time frames in which you are to respond to any claim for damages.
+You should immediately contact your legal counsel or a solicitor who will be able to advise on civil procedure and timeframes in which you are to respond to any claim for damages.

-To avoid a summary default judgement being awarded against you it is advised that you do not ignore these notices.
+To avoid a summary default judgment being awarded against you it is advisable not to ignore these notices.

 If you believe someone is using your internet connection to commit a crime